 A person presenting a digital twin

-Institute for Stimulation and Training (IST) Director Carolina Cruz‑Neira offers an in‑depth overview and demonstration of IST advanced technological capabilities, with lab visits that included the Virtual and Augmented Reality Lab (VARLab).
+Institute for Stimulation and Training (IST) Interim Director Carolina Cruz‑Neira offers an in‑depth overview and demonstration of IST advanced technological capabilities, with lab visits that included the Virtual and Augmented Reality Lab (VARLab).

 A person wearing a VR headset and standing in a projection studio